iapyeh/sshscript/syntax.md

 # the output is file list of /tmp
 ```

-These commands are executed in a single session of shell.
-Their output of stdout or stderr are cancatenated in $.stdout and $.stderr respectively.
+These commands are executed in a single session of the shell.
+Their output of stdout or stderr are concatenated in $.stdout and $.stderr respectively.
 The example code below shows the difference between one-dollar and two-dollars commands.

 ```
 # this is a one-dollar command